EcoDynIZW/d6/README.md

 > The goal of the `{d6}` package is to simplify the project workflow
 > within the department “Ecological Dynamics” at the Leibniz Institute
 > for Zoo and Wildlife Research by providing a standardized folder
-> structure, templates for reports and utility functions.
+> structure, templates for reports, and utility functions.

 There are five main functionalities: